Here’s some simple advice for staying healthy and happy at home from newbodyplan.co.uk editor Joe Warner

 Good news: you won’t instantly lose all your health and fitness progress just because the gyms are closed or you’re locked-down at home.
 Research suggests that any negative changes to your cardiovascular fitness are only noticeable after two to three weeks from the cessation of regular training.

-However, that doesn’t mean you can put your feet up for the next fortnight (far from it, and keep reading to find out why), and the more you can move every day the better you’ll look and feel.
-If you’re concerned you’re “losing your fitness” remind yourself that just as you can’t get “instantly fit”, you can’t become “instantly unfit” either!
+However, that doesn’t mean you can put your feet up for the next few weeks (far from it, and keep reading to find out why), and the more you can move every day the better you’ll look and feel, especially if you’re concerned about gaining man boobs, a beer belly or love handles.

 How fast will I lose my “gains”?